Mark Sisco, M.D.

 Age Guidelines

-Saline implants are FDA-approved for cosmetic use in people aged 18 and older, whereas silicone is approved for cosmetic use in people 22 and older.
-Both options are approved at any age for breast reconstruction.
+• Saline implants: Saline implants are FDA-approved for cosmetic use in people aged 18 and older.

 Rupture Risks

-Saline implant ruptures are obvious, as the implant deflates and your body absorbs the water.
-However, silicone implant ruptures may not be as apparent.
+• Silicone implants: Silicone implant ruptures may not be as apparent.
 It is recommended that you monitor these implants with regular MRIs or ultrasounds to detect any issues.

 Look & Feel